 So that’s nice leverage to have.

-In terms of the coupons and discounts, they actually offer cashback deals on what appears to be tens of thousands of different products.
+In terms of coupons and discounts, they actually offer cashback deals on what appear to be tens of thousands of different products.

-That’s everything from diapers to booze….although those items do kinda go hand-in-hand.
+That’s everything from diapers to booze….although those items do kind of go hand-in-hand.